History of Sri Lanka: The Second World War

 Sri Lanka was a front-line British base against the Japanese during World War II.
-Sri Lankan opposition to the war led by the Marxist organizations and the leaders of the LSSP pro-independence group were arrested by the Colonial authorities.
+Sri Lankan opposition to the war was led by the Marxist organizations, and the leaders of the LSSP pro-independence group were arrested by the Colonial authorities.
 On 5 April 1942, the Indian Ocean raid saw the Japanese Navy bomb Colombo.
 The Japanese attack led to the flight of Indian merchants, dominant in the Colombo commercial sector, which removed a major political problem facing the Senanayake government.
 Marxist leaders also escaped to India where they participated in the independence struggle there.
 The movement in Ceylon was minuscule, limited to the English-educated intelligentsia and trade unions, mainly in the urban centres.
 These groups were led by Robert Gunawardena, Philip's brother.
 In stark contrast to this "heroic" but ineffective approach to the war, the Senanayake government took advantage to further its rapport with the commanding elite.
 Ceylon became crucial to the British Empire in the war, with Lord Louis Mountbatten using Colombo as his headquarters for the Eastern Theatre.
 Oliver Goonatilleka successfully exploited the markets for the country's rubber and other agricultural products to replenish the treasury.
 Nonetheless, the Sinhalese continued to push for independence and the Sinhalese sovereignty, using the opportunities offered by the war, pushed to establish a special relationship with Britain.

 Meanwhile, the Marxists, identifying the war as an imperialist sideshow and desiring a proletarian revolution, chose a path of agitation disproportionate to their negligible combat strength and diametrically opposed to the "constitutionalist" approach of Senanayake and other ethnic Sinhalese leaders.
 A small garrison on the Cocos Islands manned by Ceylonese mutinied against British rule.
 It has been claimed that the LSSP had some hand in the action, though this is far from clear.
 Three of the participants were the only British colony subjects to be shot for mutiny during World War II.

 Two members of the Governing Party, Junius Richard Jayawardene and Dudley Senanayake, held discussions with the Japanese to collaborate in fighting the British.
 Sri Lankans in Singapore and Malaysia formed the 'Lanka Regiment' of the anti-British Indian National Army.

-The constitutionalists led by D. S. Senanayake succeeded in winning independence.
+The constitutionalists led by Senanayake succeeded in winning independence.
 The Soulbury constitution was essentially what Senanayake's board of ministers had drafted in 1944.
 The promise of Dominion status and independence itself had been given by the Colonial Office.